 Explain the importance of friends or adult mentors in avoiding gang involvement.

-Identify external influences that affect personal health choices.
+Explain the impact of external influences (e.g., family, peers, screen time, social media) on personal health choices.

-Recognize the importance of family, peers, and the media in preventing bullying.
+Recognize the role of family, peers, community, and the media in preventing bullying and cyberbullying.

-Analyze the role of emotions in safe behaviors and violent behaviors, and the importance of effective conflict resolution skills.
+Explain methods to reduce violence and peacefully resolve conflict.

-Describe how culture, media, and other external factors influence perceptions about body image and gender roles.
+Describe how culture, media, and other external factors influence perceptions about body image.

 Explain the importance of understanding the feelings and perspectives of others.

+Identify protective and risk factors for mental illnesses and mental challenges.

+Describe strategies to work through adversity and challenges.

-Identify internal factors, such as criticism or stress, which influence emotional and social health.
+Analyze internal factors, such as responses to criticism or stress, which influence emotional and social health.

+Identify ways to set and communicate personal boundaries and how to respect the boundaries of others.

+Explain the role of the Environmental Protection Agency (EPA) and local agencies in protecting the environment.

+Create and monitor progress toward a personal goal, service learning or group project to protect the environment.

 Advocacy and Health Promotion